Make Your Own Victorian Firehouse

 Once again I turn to the fascinating buildings of the San Francisco Bay Area for inspiration.
 My firehouse is based upon San Francisco Fire Department Engine Company No. 33, built in 1896.
 In 1921, Engine Company No. 33 was the last of the SFFD engine companies to bid farewell to their horse-drawn fire engine.
 The ceilings of the original fire house are twenty feet high and the hose drying tower is sixty feet high.
 Though the original firehouse was built entirely of redwood, I thought the model would also look lovely made out of brick.

 Please read all instructions prior to beginning the project.
 Instructions are given for both the digital and pre-cut versions.
 If you are new to making houses, make sure you read and understand each step before placing your glue.

-I consider this an advanced pattern.
+I consider this an intermediate pattern.

 Before you start your new kit, think about how you will want to decorate it.
 You can paint the house, paint the house and glitter it, glitter just parts of the house like the roof, use the kit pieces as a guide to cut out decorative paper that you can glue onto the house, or just leave the building white for a modern look.
 If you leave any portion of the house as unpainted cardboard, I suggest spraying with a matte acrylic sealer like Krylon or Modge Podge Sealer.

 Suggested Material List . . .

 - Pre-cut kit has been cut from White Kraft Board.
 This is equivalent to 120 lb cover cardstock or cardboard.
 I use 65 lb cardstock for the white sashes around the windows.

 - Materials for Digital version: White Kraft Board, Cardboard or Quality Cardstock.
 Cricut fine point pens in the colors of your choice and/ or gold Cricut foil and foil tip.